Davis scores 50, powers Lakers to 142-125 win over T-Wolves - WHIZ News

-Davis hit a floater with 4:39 remaining to reach 50 points for the fourth time in his career.
-He was 20 of 29 from the field and made all 10 of his free throws to go along with seven rebounds and six assists.
+Davis was 20 of 29 from the field and made all 10 of his free throws to go along with seven rebounds and six assists, reaching the 50-point mark for the fourth time in his career.

+“It was very special to do something like this in front of these great fans, a historical franchise and my teammates, especially the way we’ve been playing,” Davis said.
+“It was nothing but amazing.”

 LeBron James had 32 points and 13 assists despite committing four fouls in the first half.
 Alex Caruso added 16 points as the Lakers won their fourth straight and improved to 10-2 at home.